-Area of Study 1: What are the options for energy production?

-Area of Study 2: How can the yield of a chemical product be optimised?
+Area of Study 1: What are the current and future options for supplying energy?
+Area of Study 2: How can the rate and yield of chemical reactions be optimised?

-Unit 4: How are organic compounds categorised, analysed and used?
+Unit 4: How are carbon-based compounds designed for purpose?

 Students investigate the structural features, bonding, typical reactions and uses of the major families of organic compounds including those found in food.
 Students study the ways in which organic structures are represented and named.
 They process data from instrumental analyses of organic compounds to confirm or deduce organic structures and perform volumetric analyses to determine the concentrations of organic chemicals in mixtures.
 Students consider the nature of the reactions involved to predict the products of reaction pathways and to design pathways to produce particular compounds from given starting materials.
 Students investigate key food molecules through an exploration of their chemical structures, the hydrolytic reactions in which they are broken down and the condensation reactions in which they are rebuilt to form new molecules.